FWJS Programs and Events

 We conduct Japanese Language classes each week.
-Many of the studenst are children of Japanese-American marriages, Americans who plan to visit or do business in Japan, and others who wish to broaden thier language skills.
-For further information on the Japanese language classes, please visit us at www.fwjs.org/school.
+Many of the students are children of Japanese-American marriages, Americans who plan to visit or do business in Japan, and others who wish to broaden thier language skills.
+For further information on the Japanese language classes, please click here.

 Calligraphy, origami, ikebana, folk dances and tea ceremony

-Groups within our membership share their skills in various cultural activities.
+We have members who share their skills in various cultural activities.
 We are often requested to demonstrate these skills at area schools and organizations to promote a better understanding of things Japanese.
 You can also enjoy these demonstrations during the Spring and Fall Festivals in the Japanese Gardens of the Fort Worth Botanic Gardens.
-The festival's calligraphy, origami, folk dances, and tea ceremony are provided by our Society.
+The Society provides demonstrations in calligraphy, origami, folk dancing, and tea ceremony at the Spring and Fall Festivals.

 Taiko Drum Group

 One of our more visible groups is the Taiko Drummers.
-This traditional Japanese drum group has members of all ages and has been invited to perform at numberous events.
-They were a hit during the Sun ans Stars Parade in downtown Fort Worth.
-They also performed at the celebration of American Airlines inaugural non-stop flight from DFW to Tokyo/Narita.
+This traditional Japanese drum group has members of all ages and has been invited to perform at numerous events.
+They were a hit during the Sun and Stars Parade in downtown Fort Worth.
+They also performed at the celebration of American Airlines' inaugural non-stop flight from DFW to Tokyo/Narita.

 Sister Cities Program

-The Society supports the Fort Worth Sister Cities Program, especially in its relationship with the City of Nagaoka, Japan.
+The Society supports the Fort Worth Sister Cities Program, especially in its relationship with it's sister city of Nagaoka, Japan.
 We assist in entertaining visitors from Nagaoka and participate in visits abroad to the Japanese city.
 We also provide scholarships to qualified local young people in need of financial assistance who wish to go abroad to Nagaoka as exchange students.